mjavint/devtoolschool/README.md

-# Tips and Tricks in Odoo 17
+# Odoo 17 - Tips and Tricks